IgniteUI/help-topics/topics/02_Controls/igQRCodeBarCode/01_Adding/01_igQRCodeBarcode_Adding_Using_the_MVC_Helper.md

 2. Instantiate the `igQRCodeBarcode` control.

 	Instantiate the `igQRCodeBarcode` control.
-As with all Ignite UI ASP.NET MVC helpers, you must call the [Render](Infragistics.Web.Mvc~Infragistics.Web.Mvc.QRCodeBarcodeRenderer~Render.html) method to render the HTML and JavaScript to the View.
+As with all %%ProductName%% ASP.NET MVC helpers, you must call the [Render](Infragistics.Web.Mvc~Infragistics.Web.Mvc.QRCodeBarcodeRenderer~Render.html) method to render the HTML and JavaScript to the View.

 	**In ASPX:**